An introduction to FX options

 FAQ

-Options can provide a degree of reassurance and certainty in times marked by volatile currency movements, political uncertainty and difficult global trading conditions.
-As such, you should consider incorporating them into your business’s FX hedging strategy.
+Options can provide a degree of reassurance and certainty in times marked by volatile currency movements, political uncertainty, and difficult global trading conditions.
+As such, many businesses find options to be a cost-effective and beneficial part of their FX hedging strategy.

-Options and forward contracts are both powerful risk management tools that can be used to deliver a guaranteed price.
-Unlike forward, however, options can also benefit you if the market has turned in your favour by the time that the expiry date arrives.
-Options can also be structured in such a way that there is no immediate up-front cost, and they can be tailored to meet your specific business needs.
+FX Options and Forward Contracts are both powerful risk management tools that can be used to give you certainty around your cost of exchange.
+Unlike Forward Contracts, however, options can provide your business with a cost-effective solution if the market has turned in your favour by the time the expiry date arrives.
+Options Contracts can also be structured in such a way that there is no immediate up-front cost, and they can be tailored to meet your specific business needs.

-While vanilla options require that a premium be paid, many FX options can be structured with zero up-front cost.
+While many FX Options can be structured with zero up-front cost, Vanilla Options require an upfront premium to be paid.
 This premium varies in amount, and the price that you pay will depend upon how long you wish to hold the option, your strike rate and the volatility of the currency that you would like to exchange.
-Our Moneycorp experts can help you identify the costs and risks that are associated with an FX option for your business.
+Our Moneycorp experts can help you identify the costs and risks that are associated with an FX Option for your business.

 As well as foreign exchange options, we can also provide a range of FX solutions that can meet the unique needs of your business.